About SWIMGA

 Remembering our Past, Celebrating our Future

-When one looks over SWIMGA’s history of when we first started our gardens and projects, it’s obvious that the members of SWIMGA were always energetic and busy!
+When one looks over SWIMGA’s history from 2007 to 2014of when we first started our gardens and projects, it’s obvious that the members of SWIMGA were always energetic and busy!
 Sometimes, too ambitious!!
 When reading the dateline below, you will see when our gardens and projects first sprouted throughout the community.
 SWIMGA was always a good community citizen – always helping out when asked!

 Even though some of the gardens and projects are no longer under SWIMGA’s care, it’s interesting to see which projects still continue with SWIMGA’s helping hands.
 From SWIMGA’s inception until 2009, at least one new garden or project was added or considered yearly to SWIMGA’s care.